-Peruvian Bombshell Paula Manzanal Shows Off Pert Booty In Super-Short Denim Cut-Offs, Fans Are Loving It
+Peruvian Bombshell Paula Manzanal Shows Off Pert Booty In Super-Short Denim Cutoffs, Fans Are Loving It

 Peruvian bombshell Paula Manzanal turned up the heat on Instagram Tuesday when she posted a series of photos in which she’s basking in the sunlight while posing on an empty tennis court.
 But Paula wasn’t dressed for a game.
-In the photo, she’s rocking a pair of dangerously short distressed denim cut-offs and an equally curve-hugging yellow tube top.
-The first photo was taken from behind which gives the viewer a peek at her pert posterior, a fact that likely dropped jaws within her 1.8 million-strong fanbase.
+In the photo, she’s rocking a pair of dangerously short, distressed denim cutoffs and an equally curve-hugging yellow tube top.
+The first photo was taken from behind which gives the viewer a peek at her pert posterior, an image that likely dropped jaws within her 1.8 million-strong fanbase.

-In the caption, Paula revealed that her outfit is from Fashion Nova a brand that’s frequently found on the Instagram pages of beauty and fitness influencers.
+In the caption, Paula revealed that her outfit is from Fashion Nova, a brand that’s frequently found on the Instagram pages of beauty and fitness influencers.
 She didn’t mention the names of her items but you can find a similar pair of shorts on the brand’s website for $32.99.
-It looks like she’s also wearing a version of the “Essential Bandeau” top which retails for $12.99.
+It looks like she’s also wearing a version of the “Essential Bandeau” top, which retails for $12.99.

 Fans jumped into the comments to share their appreciation for her look and one of those comments came from another model.

-“Who needs rackets when you’re there?” wrote Avital Cohen, an Isreali fitness model with 1.7 million followers on Instagram.
+“Who needs rackets when you’re there?” wrote Avital Cohen, an Israeli fitness model with 1.7 million followers on Instagram.

 But her fans who don’t have verified Instagram accounts shared their opinions as well.

-“You look gorgeous and awesome love your lovely smile always, wrote one follower in a comment also filled with heart, rose and kissy-face emoji.
+“You look gorgeous and awesome love your lovely smile always,” wrote one follower in a comment also filled with heart, rose, and kissy-face emoji.

 Others were more succinct with their commentary.